minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-The empirical framework stipulated in @research-design requires the comparison of voting behaviour of the US representatives and the campaign contributions which these received.
-Hence, the data for the analysis consists of three data 'types' joined together: data on the representatives, their contribution data and the rollcall data of the six votes.
-The following chapter consists of the description of the data types, where they were sourced, and the data processing for the analysis.
+The empirical framework stipulated in @research-design requires the comparison of voting behaviour of the US representatives and the campaign contributions which they received.
+Hence, the data for the analysis consists of three different types of data joined together: data on the representatives, their contribution data and the roll-call data of the six votes.
+The following chapter gives a short description of the data types, where they were sourced, and the data processing for the analysis.